jafingerhut/cljol/doc/README-gallery.md

 this option, and you can see the difference in results below.

-The next figure below shows the results with the default JVM behavior where compressed points are enabled.
+The next figure below shows the results with the default JVM behavior where compressed pointers are enabled.
 I have read that this is the default behavior since Java 7, when the max heap size is 32 GBytes or less.
 The leftmost object with type `PersistentArrayMap` has field `array` starting at offset 20 bytes from the beginning of the object,